 Given his approach, John’s practice involves a wide variety of trial and administrative work, including complex corporate litigation, antitrust litigation, majority-minority shareholder disputes, probate and estate-related litigation, and employment benefits and discrimination litigation.
-John does considerable employment and labor counseling and is the author of the 2011 guide, Maine Human Resources Manual written at the request of the Maine State Chamber of Commerce.
+John does considerable employment and labor counseling and is the author of the Maine Human Resources Manual written at the request of the Maine State Chamber of Commerce.
 John also spends substantial time on governmental relations advocacy before the Maine Bureau of Insurance, the Maine Legislature, and OSHA.
 Morrill v.
 Maine Turnpike Authority, 2009 ME 116, provides an example of a legislative solution crafted by John that withstood judicial scrutiny.

 Vice Chair and Chair,